-Insights from research by Hugh Magill, executive vice president and chief fiduciary officer at Northern Trust
+Insights from research by Hugh Magill, Former Vice Chairman at Northern Trust.

 To better serve multiple generations, estate planning needs to expand beyond financial considerations.

 The age span of families living and managing wealth together has been rising for many decades.
 To understand this trend, consider that today, Americans’ life expectancy has risen by over 30 years since 1900.
 Also consider that the number of adults who have remarried has increased threefold since 19601 and that a 10-year age gap exists in 20% of new remarriages.2

 The expansion of households and families across multiple generations raises a host of issues and opportunities for estate plans.
 One primary example is the need to bridge the generational divide that exists between grantors and beneficiaries.
 While younger generations seem increasingly inclined to seek meaning and purpose behind their inheritances, traditional estate plans rarely provide such insight.
 To deliver it, older generations should approach estate planning more holistically, with a focus on communicating the basis for their intentions both before and after they die.

 Life expectancy has risen by over 30 years since 19003

 Remarriage age-gaps are larger5